The Hebrew Month of Shevat | Unlocking Redemption and Divine Instruction

 Highlights vs. the Middle

-- “…you shall dispossess the inhabitants of the land and dwell in it, for I have given you the land to possess.”—Numbers 33:53-54
+- “…you shall dispossess the inhabitants of the land and dwell in it, for I have given you the land to possess.” —Numbers 33:53-54

-Still, in the Hebrew month of Shevat, listen with fresh ears and hearts positioned to receive and know God is preparing you to cross over the Jordan.
-Do so with God’s instruction imprinted on your heart and mind.
+You may feel like you have been wandering in a desert for 40 years–or faithfully reading the Word of God for decades and still feel “in the middle.”
+Yet, in the month of Shevat, listen with fresh ears and a heart ready to receive.
+God is preparing you to cross over your Jordan, with His instruction firmly imprinted on your heart and mind.

 The Hebrew Letter Tzaddik & Numerical Value 90

-The Hebrew month of Shevat is connected to the Hebrew letter “Tzaddik.”
+The Hebrew month of Shevat is connected to the Hebrew letter Tzaddik.

 In Matthew 6:33, we are instructed to “seek first the kingdom of God and His righteousness…” I love what Curt Landry says about this principle in his book Reclaiming Our Forgotten Heritage: